Signs & Effects of a Right-Side Stroke Explained

 4. Difficulty with Balance and Coordination

-When this area is impacted, it can disrupt the cerebellum’s function, leading to problems with balance and coordination.
-Someone may feel unsteady, have difficulty walking, or experience frequent falls.
-Dizziness or a spinning sensation often accompanies these issues.
+When this region is affected, normal cerebellum activity can be thrown off, producing challenges with balance and coordination.
+A person may feel unsteady, struggle to walk smoothly, or face repeated falls.
+Dizziness or a spinning sensation often appears alongside these difficulties.

 5. Cognitive and Emotional Changes